 The FDC in Bowthorpe, Bowthorpe Park, Norwich, NR5 9ED

-GOALS Norwich, Hewitt School, Hall Rd, NR1 2GB
+GOALS Norwich, Hewitt School, Hall Road, NR1 2GB

-For those who have been able to attend All To Play For so far, the impact it has made on their lives has been significant, with participants almost universally reporting an upturn in personal confidence which has, in many cases, led to other positive lifestyle changes.
+The impact All To Play For has made on participants’ lives has been significant, with nearly all reporting an upturn in personal confidence which has, in many cases, led to other positive lifestyle changes.

 While the success of the programme has been a lifeline for many men with mental health problems in Norfolk, there is still work to do.
-Active Norfolk is committed to rolling out the programme across the County to give more men with mental health problems access to fun and inclusive activity sessions and important support services.
+Active Norfolk is committed to rolling out the programme across the county to give more men with mental health problems access to inclusive activity sessions and important support services.